 I love the project of the website and the relationships created in the process.
 It is a collaborative process.
 And it is a product that I believe grows businesses.
 It is growing my business as well as my husbands.
 I want people to see the real value in a great website!

 With that discussion, I opened my Google Analytics account. and found updates in the reported results for Midnight in the Tropics.
 Midnight in the Tropics is a fundraiser for the Livingston Sunrise Rotary Club coming up on February 10th.
 I have worked on the website over the last few years.
 This website isn’t as large as I would like it to be but it does express the passion for raising money for the event and has important relevant information.
 And it begins the process of thanking our sponsors.
 That was the topic of a Facebook post on January 9th on the Livingston Sunrise Rotary Page.

 A website alone is not enough

 To have a successful website, one has to drive traffic to the website.
 This can be done through advertising on the radio, blogging, posting on Facebook, through effective email marketing and many other options.
 You have to GENERATE RELEVANT CONTENT.
 There needs to be content created that not only interests people but that benefits them in some way. (intrigues, solves a problem, helps meet a need)

-The January 9th Facebook post was a THANK YOU TO OUR SPONSORS for supporting Midnight in the Tropics financially.
+This Facebook post was a THANK YOU TO OUR SPONSORS for supporting Midnight in the Tropics financially.
 The post was a page shared from the website that linked back to the Sponsorship page.

 The graphs below reflect the hits received on the website.
 The traffic on the website hit close to 80 following the Facebook post.
 Not a huge number for some but in the context of this site, the number and demographics are effective.
 The post also drew more men than women and a younger audience that Rotary wants to appeal to for more engagement.